PassiveLemon/lemonake/README.md

 # lemonake
 This is my collection of packages and modules in a flake.

 Some of these are already in Nixpkgs or in the process of getting merged but I provide faster updates here.

+Packages and the flake are automatically updated every day and pushed to Cachix.

 ## Usage
 Add the flake to your inputs: